GONG-Q/DSS_supply/README.md

 # CCS-Style Artifact Overview

+## Minor Revision Supplementary Materials

+This artifact package includes additional materials introduced during the minor revision process.
+To facilitate verification of the revised security evaluation, we provide the adversarial prompts and corresponding evaluation results used in the newly added robustness experiments.

+The supplementary materials are organized in:

 This directory is organized as an anonymized artifact package for inspection, minimal rerunning, and open-science disclosure.
 The fastest path is the script entry point `run_minimal.sh`, which executes the cleaned minimal example in `sexual_eraser_example/`.

 ## At A Glance